matrix-org/matrix-spec-proposals/proposals/3383-fed-auth-destination.md

 federation would stop working.
 Luckily, from an initial assessment, it seems that all major implementations work here, the parsing implementations in Synapse, Dendrite, Conduit, Sydent and SyTest looks like it'd gracefully handle this addition without any trouble.
+The other way around is also a concern: Newer implementation might be confronted with federating with an old implementation, which does not send the `destination` in it's auth headers.
+This is explicitly mentioned in the proposal though, advocating for graceful handling of these situations if possible.

 ## Alternatives